open-contracting/standard/standard/docs/en/support/governance.md

 Branches can be in one of two states:

 * **Development** - indicated by a -dev suffix (e.g. 1.1-dev)
-Both schema and documentation on a development branch may be updated and should only be implemented on an experimental basis.
+Both schema and documentation on a development branch may be updated and should be implemented on an experimental basis.

 * **Live** - with no suffix ( e.g. 1.0)
 Only documentation may be updated on a live branch.
 All documentation changes must be reviewed to ensure they do not make any changes to the meaning of the standard.